 Get Business Insurance

 Business insurance helps manage risk.
 The most common forms of business insurance are general liability, professional liability, and workers’ compensation.

 Find out the real cost of getting insurance for your business.
 Get a free quote or call 855-965-3168.

 Keep Your Company Compliant

-- Understand Michigan state tax requirements.
-Visit our Michigan Sales Tax guide to learn more about seller's permits and Michigan sales tax.
+Any Michigan businesses that sell physical products are generally required to register for a seller’s permit through the Michigan Department of Treasury’s web portal.
+Visit our Michigan Sales Tax guide to learn more about seller’s permits and Michigan sales tax.

 More LLC Resources

 - Michigan Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 Download the Michigan foreign LLC form to get started.